Donobuz/bdo-class-guides/README.md

 ## Contributing

-This is a personal project but feel free to fork it for your own community.
-If you find bugs or have suggestions, open an issue.
+If you find bugs or have suggestions, feel free to open an issue.
+This is primarily for my community but I'm open to feedback.

 ## License

-MIT - Do whatever you want with it.
+All rights reserved.
+This code is provided as-is for viewing and learning purposes only.
+You may not use, copy, modify, or distribute this software without explicit permission.